Posted on February 28, 2020

-All of these factors are critical to understanding the mystic that the murders still hold over the national narrative.
-In a way, the fact that such murders and foul deeds took place in that spot was nothing short of sacrilegious and a scar on the patriotic nature of the Parkway and what it represents.
+All of these factors are critical to understanding the mystique that the murders still hold over the national narrative.
+In a way, the fact that such murders and foul deeds took place in that spot was nothing short of sacrilegious and a scar on the Parkway’s patriotic nature and what it represents.

 The First Couple:

-Cathleen and Rebecca were discovered by the authorities on Columbus Day weekend, 1986 inside a white 1980 Honda Civic.
-The car, along with their mangled bodies, found at the Cheatham Annex Overlook in Williamsburg, Virginia, had been doused in diesel fuel.
+Authorities discovered Cathleen and Rebecca on Columbus Day weekend, 1986, inside a white 1980 Honda Civic.
+This car, along with their mangled bodies, found at the Cheatham Annex Overlook in Williamsburg, Virginia, had been doused in diesel fuel.
 The evidence of the crime was kept intact by a fluke of fate when the diesel failed to ignite.

-What the investigators uncovered was a horrid tableau of depravation.
-Both women were found with robe burns on their neck and wrist with signs of strangulation.
-The autopsy was inconclusive and could not determine whether their throats had been slashed by a blade or if they had been strangled to near decapitation.
+What the investigators uncovered was a horrid tableau of deprivation.
+Both women were found with rope burns on their neck and wrist with signs of strangulation.
+The autopsy was inconclusive and could not determine whether a blade had slashed their throats or if they had been strangled to near decapitation.